 With the sun starting to show and the snow gradually melting, it's time for one of our favorite springtime activities: waterfall chasing!
 Grab your car keys and hiking boots and take advantage of this incredible season in the Pacific Northwest, and what better way to pack in the adventures than a road trip?

 Gas is (relatively) cheap.
 The sun is out.
 And the water is raging on the Olympic Peninsula.
-Autumn waterfall road trip anyone?
+Spring waterfall road trip anyone?
 We've put together the ultimate road trip around the Olympic Peninsula that covers nearly 450 miles through Hood Canal, Olympic National Park, and along the Pacific Coast.

 We're going to start this itinerary in Olympia, but you can certainly jump on the loop from Port Townsend to the north or Aberdeen in the south.
 We're also going to include some other amazing adventures along the way as it would be a shame to miss out on some of the highlights of the Olympic Peninsula.